Using Courier Hub to oversee shipment of a 10-ft, 4000-lb sculpture across the US

 Continuous collaboration

-While Black Forest was safely and securely making its way from Delaware to Philadelphia, the staff at the University of Pennsylvania could view everything that had been added to Virtual Courier so far.
-No back-and-forth emails, phone calls, or text messages, or even unsecure WhatsApp communication – every Transit Check, Group Document, Proof of Delivery and Proof of Collection documentation is instantly visible to other users in the Virtual Courier group.
+While Black Forest was safely and securely making its way from Delaware to Philadelphia, the staff at the University of Pennsylvania could view everything that had been added to Courier Hub so far.
+No back-and-forth emails, phone calls, or text messages, or even unsecure WhatsApp communication – every Transit Check, Group Document, Proof of Delivery and Proof of Collection documentation is instantly visible to other users in the Courier Hub group.
 Unlimited users can collaborate and be kept informed of the progress of a shipment all in one secure platform.

 Lynn Dolby, Collections Manager and Registrar of Penn Art Collection, welcomed the sculpture to the University of Pennsylvania and oversaw its installation on campus.
 She performed a ‘Vehicle Unloading’ check and uploaded images from every angle of the installation site.